If I had a copywriting tips guide to follow when I landed my first job, it would have saved me a lot of suffering.

 The same goes for your words, no matter what they need to achieve.
 You can review and improve your copywriting by asking yourself a few simple questions:

-It’s practically an epidemic.
+Information overload is all around us.
 Serve up just about any piece of content these days, and people will be looking for a reason to bail out and do something else.
 You know your words have to work hard.
 Give them the chance to succeed and use copywriting strategies like shorter sentences, headings and subheads, bullet points, and questions to stimulate thought and engagement.

 The most successful businesses use copywriting to manipulate us in one way or another.